Gangs of New York: Plot

-Going into hiding, Jenny implores him to escape with her to San Francisco.
-Amsterdam, however, returns to the Five Points seeking vengeance and announces his return by hanging a dead rabbit in Paradise Square in front of several Irish gangs that were allied with the Dead Rabbits.
-Bill sends corrupt Mulraney to investigate, but Amsterdam garrotes him to death and hangs his body in the square.
-In retaliation, Bill has Johnny beaten and run through with a pike, leaving it to Amsterdam to end his suffering.
+Everdeane implores Amsterdam to escape with her to San Francisco.
+Amsterdam instead returns to the Five Points, seeking vengeance, and announces his return by hanging a dead rabbit in Paradise Square in front of several Irish gangs that were allied with the Dead Rabbits.
+Cutting sends corrupt Mulraney to investigate, but Amsterdam garrotes him to death and hangs his body in the square.
+In retaliation, Cutting has Sirocco beaten and run through with a pike, leaving it to Amsterdam to end his suffering.
+McGinn later meets with Amsterdam and presents him with Vallon's razor, which he retrieved after the original battle.

-When Amsterdam's gang beats McGloin, Bill and the Natives march on the church and are met by Amsterdam and the Dead Rabbits, with new and former members filling its ranks.
-No violence ensues, but Bill promises to return soon.
-The incident garners newspaper coverage, and Amsterdam presents Tweed with a plan to defeat Bill's influence: Tweed will back the candidacy of Monk McGinn for sheriff and Amsterdam will secure the Irish vote for Tammany.
-Monk wins in a landslide via ballot stuffing, and a humiliated Bill murders him with his own club.
-McGinn's death prompts an angry Amsterdam to challenge Bill to a gang battle in Paradise Square, which Bill accepts.
+When Amsterdam's gang beats McGloin, Cutting and the Natives march on the church and are met by Amsterdam and the Dead Rabbits, with new and former members filling its ranks.
+No violence ensues, but Cutting promises to return soon.
+The incident garners newspaper coverage, and Amsterdam presents Tweed with a plan to defeat Cutting's influence: Tweed will back McGinn's candidacy for sheriff and Amsterdam will secure the Irish vote for Tammany.
+McGinn wins in a landslide via ballot stuffing, and a humiliated Cutting attempts to challenge him to a duel, but after being denied the challenge, he murders McGinn with his own club.
+McGinn's death prompts an angry Amsterdam to challenge Cutting to a gang battle in Paradise Square, which Cutting accepts.

-The Civil War draft riots break out as the gangs are preparing to fight, and Union army soldiers are deployed to control the rioters.
-As the rival gangs prepare to fight, cannon fire from ships hits Paradise Square, interrupting their battle shortly before it begins.
+The Civil War draft riots break out as the gangs are preparing to fight; several households and stores are being broken into, and Union soldiers are deployed to control the rioters.
+As the rival gangs face off, cannon fire from ships hits Paradise Square, interrupting their battle shortly before it begins.
 Many of the gang members are killed by the naval gunfire, soldiers, or rioters.
-Bill and Amsterdam face off against one another amidst the chaos until Bill is wounded by shrapnel.
-Finally, Amsterdam uses his father's knife to kill Bill.
-Bill passes away holding hands with Amsterdam.
+Cutting and Amsterdam fight each other amidst the chaos until Cutting is wounded by shrapnel.
+Finally, Amsterdam uses his father's knife to fatally stab Cutting, who dies as Amsterdam holds his hand.

-Amsterdam buries the knife next to his father in a cemetery in Brooklyn, erecting a makeshift headstone with the name William Cutting over it now alongside the actual tombstone of Priest Vallon.
-As Amsterdam and Jenny leave, the skyline changes as modern New York City is built over the next century, from the Brooklyn Bridge to the Empire State Building to the World Trade Center, and the cemetery becomes overgrown and forgotten.
+In the final scene, Amsterdam buries the knife next to his father's grave in a Brooklyn cemetery, and erects a makeshift headstone with the name William Cutting over it alongside the actual gravestone of Priest Vallon.
+As Amsterdam and Everdeane leave, the skyline changes as a modern New York City rises up over the next century, from the Brooklyn Bridge to the Empire State Building to the World Trade Center, and the cemetery becomes overgrown and forgotten.